qawolf/qawolf/docs/docs/install.md

 npm install --save-dev qawolf
 ```

+See the video below for an example:

+TODOADDVIDEO

 After the installation is complete, run the following to make sure QA Wolf was installed successfully:

 ```bash